 After more a few more passes, Harris and his colleagues returned to the icebreaker CCGS Sir Wilfrid Laurier.
 The following day they went back out in the Investigator with a remotely operated submersible to take high-definition pictures, confirming beyond a shadow of a doubt the authenticity of the wreck, missing since 1848.
 That, in turn, set in motion a quiet series of phone calls to both Ottawa and London (the ships technically belong to Britain).

 The next few hours were a whirlwind.
-Harris and others were whisked back to Ottawa on a series of red-eye flights just in time for Tuesday’s press conference with a beaming Prime Minister Stephen Harper.
+Harris and others were whisked back to Ottawa on a series of red-eye flights just in time for the press conference with a beaming Prime Minister Stephen Harper.
 It was only later in the evening that the enormity of the find—just as Queen Elizabeth II sent along her congratulations—finally began to sink in: Harris and his colleagues had written themselves into one of Canada’s most enduring mysteries.
 “So many expeditions have been launched to look for Franklin and his men,” he says.
 “So many lives had been lost in what had so far been a fruitless search.”
 Next steps include returning for a dive to determine which of the two ships they found, and hopefully find clues as to the other’s whereabouts.

 It was the hunt that almost wasn’t.
 Over the past couple of weeks, the ice—dense and relentless—had irresistibly pushed the team waging an all-out search for Franklin’s two vessels, the Erebus and Terror, into an area near previous searches.
 It’s a fickle force, the Arctic ice.
 In the summer of 1848, it refused to release the Franklin ships and forced desperate men on their doomed march across the tundra—a march that defines them in the public mind, grisly reports of cannibalism notwithstanding.

 Maybe this was the ocean’s way of giving back.
 Grim-faced, the search team aboard the Laurier probed on, scanning the shallows of the Queen Maud Gulf in case Inuit recollections of a ship sinking in the area were true.
 Further away, another ship—the well-appointed and ice-strengthened Akademik Sergey Vavilov—attempted to scan the ice-choked Victoria Strait with a high-tech underwater drone.
-The current search for Franklin’s ships began in 2008, with this year’s mission representing the most ambitious effort yet, including multiple government departments and private companies.
+The current search for Franklin’s ships began in 2008, with the 2015 mission representing the most ambitious effort yet, including multiple government departments and private companies.

 Even with all those resources, the searchers needed a touch of luck.
 In this case, it took the form of two government of Nunavut archaeologists who took a chopper ride from the Laurier to a nearby island, barren and rocky, to mark the location of some early Inuit tent sites.
 With the help of their pilot, they identified two artifacts that were determined to be from the lost ships: An iron fitting from a Royal Navy ship and a plug for a deck hawse, the iron pipe through which the ship’s chain cable would descend into the locker below.
 Officials leading the search hailed the discovery as the “first of its kind in the area in modern times.”